Palisades Interstate Park Commission: Major Welch

 In 1913, George Perkins hired Major William A. Welch as assistant engineer.
 He would later become Chief Engineer, working to implement Perkins' plans for the park and, upon Perkins' death in 1920, became the General Manager of the Palisades Interstate Park system.
-He held this position until his death in 1940.
+He held this position until he died in 1940.

 Under Welch's leadership, the Palisades Interstate Park grew exponentially, incorporating lands into what is now Harriman and Bear Mountain State Parks as well as at Blauvelt, Tallman Mountain, Nyack Beach, High Tor, and other parks in Rockland and Orange Counties.

-When work started on the park there were no models or precedents for an endeavor of its nature and scope.
-Welch organized a massive reforestation program, managed ten thousand Works Progress Administration and Civilian Conservation Corps workers, built twenty-three new lakes, 100 mile of scenic drives and one hundred and three children's camps, where 65,000 urban children enjoyed the outdoors each summer.
+When work started on the park, there were no models or precedents for an endeavor of its nature and scope.
+Welch organized a massive reforestation program, managed ten thousand Works Progress Administration and Civilian Conservation Corps workers, built twenty-three new lakes, 100 mile of scenic drives, and one hundred and three children's camps, where 65,000 urban children enjoyed the outdoors each summer.
 He helped found the Palisades Interstate Park Trail Conference, which later became the New York–New Jersey Trail Conference, and he served as chairman of the Appalachian Trail Conference.

 Palisades Interstate Parkway

 In 1933–34, the first thoughts of a Palisades Interstate Parkway were developed by engineer and environmentalist William A. Welch, who was general manager and chief engineer of the Palisades Interstate Park Commission.
 The plan was to build a parkway to connect the New Jersey Palisades with the state parks along the Hudson River in Rockland and Orange counties.
 Welch would soon garner the support of John D. Rockefeller, who donated 700 acres (2.8 km^{2}) of land along the New Jersey Palisades overlooking the Hudson River in 1933.
 With this favorable momentum for the new route, the proposed route was accepted as a Civil Works Administration project under Franklin D. Roosevelt's New Deal coalition.
 However, the New Jersey Highway Commission did not support construction, so the idea of a parkway was put on hold.

-During the 1940s, Rockefeller renewed the push for a parkway along the New Jersey Palisades, and teamed with ultimate PIP planner, Robert Moses, to establish and design the parkway.
+During the 1940s, Rockefeller renewed the push for a parkway along the New Jersey Palisades and teamed with the ultimate PIP planner, Robert Moses, to establish and design the parkway.
 The plan originally was to have the PIP stretch from the Garden State Parkway, along the Hudson River, to the George Washington Bridge, and then north along its present-day route ending at the Bear Mountain Bridge.
 This southern extension was never built, but construction began on the current PIP in New York on April 1, 1947.
 Construction on the New Jersey portion began about one year later.
-Construction was delayed twice due to material shortages, but that did not stop the PIP from being opened in stages during the 1940s and 1950s.
+Construction was delayed twice due to material shortages, but the PIP was still opened in stages during the 1940s and 1950s.
 The route was completed in New Jersey in 1957, and on August 28, 1958, the final piece of the PIP was completed between exits 5 and 9 in southern Rockland County.